Serious and organised crime is a national security threat that costs Australia at least $15 billion each year.

 Serious and organised crime networks are flexible, innovative and resilient.
 Harms and losses from organised crime have an impact on all Australian governments, the economy, businesses and the wider community.

 The Australian Government's approach to serious and organised crime is set out in the Organised Crime Strategic Framework.

 The framework identifies key organised crime threats and coordinates a whole-of-government response to them.
 It has three elements:

 - an Organised Crime Threat Assessment, which is produced by the Australian Crime Commission every two years

 - multi-agency responses.

-However, recognising areas of shared interest, jurisdictions have developed a national organised crime response plan to promote a coordinated approach to organised crime.
+While the states and territories are generally responsible for criminal law, recognising areas of shared interest, the Law, Crime and Community Safety Council has endorsed a new national organised crime response plan to continue to promote a coordinated national approach to combating serious and organised crime.

 For more information on the government's response to organised crime, email email@example.com.